ampproject/meta/working-groups/README.md

   * Responsible for implementing and improving AMP's story format (amp-story).
   * Facilitator: @newmuis
 * **UI.**
   * Responsible for AMP's visual components & interactions.
+The UI WG also has overall responsibility for ensuring AMP is accessible, though each WG is responsible for ensuring accessibility within their areas of responsibility.
   * Facilitator: @aghassemi
 * **UX.**
   * Responsible for AMP’s user experience, including published guidelines for AMP UX.